Chart Color Schemes

 Infrastructure

-Strathmore has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Strathmore has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 40 projects that could affect this region.
-Notable ones include Hart Precinct, Oak Park Sports and Aquatic Centre Redevelopment, Airport Toyota Expansion, and 299 Pascoe Vale Road Mixed-Use Development.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 40 projects that may impact the area.
+Key projects include Hart Precinct, Airport Toyota Expansion, 299 Pascoe Vale Road Mixed-Use Development, and Strathmore Village, with the following list detailing those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.